 In addition, large portions of our customer contracts are consummated in the final weeks of each quarter.
 Before these contracts are consummated, we create and rely on forecasted revenues for planning, modeling and earnings guidance.
 Forecasts, however, are only estimates and actual results may vary for a particular quarter or longer periods of time.
-Consequently, significant discrepancies between actual and forecasted revenue or earnings projections are subject to this risk.
+Consequently, significant discrepancies between actual and forecasted results could limit our ability to plan, budget or provide accurate guidance, which could adversely affect our stock price.
+Any publicly-stated revenue or earnings projections are subject to this risk.